xtjoeywx/docker-mautic-nginx-letsencrypt/README.md

   git clone https://github.com/xtjoeywx/docker-mautic-nginx-letsencrypt.git
 </p>
 <p>
-  2. Change the .env.sample file to have your information in it i.e. your domain(s), email, usnername, passwords, and install file paths.
+  2. Change the information in the .env.sample file to have your information in it i.e. your domain(s), email, usnername, passwords, and install file paths.
-  Then rename it from .env.sample to .env<br />
+  Rename the .env.sample file to .env<br />
   The docker-compose.yml file doesn't need any changes unless you'd like to change something.
 </p>